 Allergy management and prevention

-Allergies, especially with food, are becoming increasingly common around the world.
-2-3 % of infants suffer from cow’s milk allergy (CMA) and up to 20 % of children suffer from atopic dermatitis (also known as eczema).
+Worldwide, the prevalence of allergy has increased the last decades.
+The same is the case for food allergies.
+Among infants, 2-3 % of infants suffer from cow’s milk allergy (CMA) and up to 20 % of children suffer from atopic dermatitis (also known as eczema).
 Making the right nutritional choices during the early stages of a child’s life may potentially help prevent allergies later in life.

 Early allergy prevention